 Short Bio

 Ryan Suleiman was born to Lebanese and Mid-Western parents in Sacramento, California.
 His music engages with dream logic, the natural world, and the understated beauty of everyday life.
 His one-act chamber opera, Moon, Bride, Dogs, was described by the San Francisco Chronicle as “a gem” with “an aesthetic that is at once so strange and so accessible.”
 While his artistic interests vary, he seeks ways of conveying the simultaneity of beauty and dread that characterizes our times.
-To this end, he recently co-produced a portrait concert of his work in collaboration with The Fourth Wall Ensemble called Symbiosis, which embraced the connection between theatricality and classical music, premiered at Boston Conservatory at Berklee.
+To this end, he recently co-produced a portrait concert in collaboration with The Fourth Wall Ensemble called Symbiosis, which embraced the connection between theatricality and classical music, premiered at Boston Conservatory at Berklee.